VirgilSecurity/chat-back4app-android/README.md

 #### Generate Private Key

-This is how we generate the Private (for decrypting incoming chat messages) Key for new users in [RxVirgil][_rxvirgil] class:
+This is how we generate the Private (for decrypting incoming chat messages) Key for new users in [LogInPresenter][_login_presenter] class:
 ```java
 private Single<Pair<VirgilCard, VirgilKey>> createCard(String identity) {
     return Single.create(e -> {